-With this year’s wedding season looming on the horizon there’s a good chance you’re already beginning to think about what you’ll wear.
-Whether you’re a humble guest or taking centre stage as the groom, you want your outfit to feel worthy of the big day – you’re not dressing for yet another hum-drum day at the office, after all.
+Now that this year’s weddings are back on the horizon, you might be thinking about what you’ll wear.
+Whether you’re a humble guest or taking centre stage as the groom, you want your outfit to feel worthy of the big day – this might be the first chance you’ve had to dress up in months, after all!

 So how about embracing a more tactile fabric, like tweed?
 Once the go-to textile for the high-born country living set, today’s tweed translates as well to city celebrations as it does a knees-up in a traditional stately home.